apereo/cas/cas-server-documentation/planning/Security-Guide.md

 ###Credential Encryption
 An open source product called [Java Simplified Encryption](http://www.jasypt.org/cli.html)  allows you to replace clear text passwords in files with encrypted strings that are decrypted at run time.
 Jasypt can be integrated into the Spring configuration framework so that property values are decrypted as the configuration file is loaded.
 Jasypt's approach replaces the the property management technique with one that recognizes encrypted strings and decrypts them.
 This method uses password-based encryption, which means that the system still needs a secret password in order to decrypt our credentials.
 We don't want to simply move the secret from one file to another, and Jasypt avoids that by passing the key as an environment variable or even directly to the application through a web interface each time it is deployed.

-This ability is beneficial since it removes the need to embed plain-text credentials in configuration files, and allows the adopter to secure keep track of all encrypted settings in source control systems, safely sharing the build configuration with others.
+This ability is beneficial since it removes the need to embed plain-text credentials in configuration files, and allows the adopter to securely keep track of all encrypted settings in source control systems, safely sharing the build configuration with others.
 Sensitive pieces of data are only restricted to the deployment environment.

+### CAS Security Filter
+The CAS project provides a number of a blunt [generic security filters][cas-sec-filter] suitable for patching-in-place Java CAS server and Java CAS client deployments vulnerable to certain request parameter based bad-CAS-protocol-input attacks.
+The filters are configured to sanitize authentication request parameters and reject the request if it is not compliant with the CAS protocol in the event that for instance, a parameter is repeated multiple times, includes multiple values, contains unacceptable values, etc.

+It is **STRONGLY** recommended that all CAS deployments be evaluated and include this configuration if necessary to prevent protocol attacks in situations where the CAS container and environment are unable to block malicious and badly-configured requests.

 ## User-Driven Security Features
 The following features may be employed to afford some user control of the SSO experience.